MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 # Using the Scan feature in the Mover migration app

-After you create and autorized your source and destination connectors using Mover, the next step is to run an inventory scan of your content.
+After you create and authorize your source and destination connectors using Mover, the next step is to run an inventory scan of your content.

 ## Scanning Source Users

-This scan of the source tenant will determine how many users you have, how many files, and how much data that each user owns.
+This scan of the source tenant determines how many users you have, how many files, and how much data that each user owns.
 This scan will also report any user that cannot be accessed on the source connector.

 For your Source connector, within the tool you will want to select Transfer Wizard,
-1. Select source and then select the Manage button and then click Connect.
+1. Select **source** > **Manage** > **Connect**.

 ![Transfer wizard connect](media/mover-transfer-wizard-source.png)